darioielardi/flutter_speed_dial/README.md

           // this is ignored if animatedIcon is non null
           // child: Icon(Icons.add),
           visible: _dialVisible,
+          // If true user is forced to close dial manually
+          // by tapping main button and overlay is not rendered.
+          closeManually: false,
           curve: Curves.bounceIn,
           overlayColor: Colors.black,
           overlayOpacity: 0.5,